Romani people in Turkey: Migration to Turkey

 During the Population exchange between Greece and Turkey in 1923, different Muslim Roma groups from Greece such as the Sepetčides (Basketmakers) or the Tütünčides (tobacco workers) moved to Turkey, and were called Mübadil Romanlar.
 Some Roma who were tobacco laborers from Greece became active members in the Communist Party of Turkey (historical).

 Turkish-speaking Muslim Roma migrated in waves from Bulgaria to Turkey over the years between 1878 - 1989, together with many Turks and Pomaks.

 Many Turkish-speaking tribes known for their pipe-and-drum bands, who were descendants of the Turcoman Gypsies went to Istanbul following the Bulgarian Declaration of Independence.

 In the early 1950s, Muslim Roma from Bulgaria came to Turkey and settled in Çanakkale and its surroundings.

 In the period from 1953 to 1968, Muslim Roma and Turks from Yugoslavia emigrated to Turkey.

 Demographics

 The majority of the Romani people in Turkey live in East Thrace, Marmara region and Aegean Region.
 Cities with a high percentage of Romani people is Istanbul.

+The number of Roma people, according to estimates as of 2010, is around 500 thousand people, their number in some provinces of Turkey (ordered by their share of the total population) has been estimated: